fervuvfer/fervuvfer.github.io/wordle-main/README.md

 - Right clicking a submitted word on the board will tell you how many possible words could have been played there, taking all previous information into account.
 - Right clicking the row below the last submitted word will tell you how many possibilities there are taking all previous information into account.
 - The game mode is reflected in the url, allowing you to share a game mode directly.
+- You can share a link to a specific game number, allowing you to play historical games, and share specific rounds of the faster changing modes with your friends.
 - Service worker which allows the game to be easily downloaded as a progressive web app and run offline.
 - Give Up button.